|

 Allstate Insurance Company

-investigators of knowing nothing about Mrs. Wirschning’s
+nothing about Mrs. Wirschning’s

 injury claims